 To lead in the protection, conservation, use and development of the water resources of the Colorado River basin for the welfare of the District, and to safeguard for Colorado all waters of the Colorado River to which the state is entitled.

 Strategic Initiatives Moving Forward

-• Transmountain Diversions (TMDs): The Colorado River District was created to protect West Slope interests in the face of TMDs that move water from water-rich western Colorado to the drier Front Range.
+- Transmountain Diversions (TMDs): The Colorado River District was created to protect West Slope interests in the face of TMDs that move water from water-rich western Colorado to the dry Front Range.
 The District will be a leader in evaluating any new TMD proposal.
 The Shoshone Hydroelectric Plant’s senior water rights are critical to maintaining West Slope supplies and limiting TMDs.
-The District will diligently investigate alternative, permanent means to protect the flows generated from the historical Shoshone water rights.
+The District will diligently investigate alternative permanent means to protect the flows generated from the historical Shoshone water right.

 - Agricultural Water Use: Most West Slope agricultural water rights are senior to the Colorado River Compact.
 As Colorado nears full development of its Colorado River supplies, pressure increases for the temporary and permanent conversion of agricultural water rights to municipal uses.
 The Colorado River District will study voluntary and compensated water reductions as a means to best preserve western Colorado agriculture.
 The District will explore methods that allow producers to derive economic benefit from their water rights without the permanent sale of the rights to municipal uses and the consequential loss of western Colorado’s vital agriculture.
 Recognizing that the Colorado River is the river of statewide use, the District will ensure that any compact compliance program includes water contributions from all sectors and areas of the state.